elipousson/presentations/2016-06-02-intro-to-github.md

 ---

+![GitHub logo](https://assets-cdn.github.com/images/modules/logos_page/GitHub-Logo.png)

 ## What is GitHub?
-![GitHub logo](https://assets-cdn.github.com/images/modules/logos_page/GitHub-Logo.png)

 **GitHub** is a hosting service for git repositories.
-You can use GitHub with your browser, desktop applications or the command line.
+You can use GitHub using your browser, desktop applications, or the command line.
+GitHub connects Git repositories **remotely** and is the power behind _collaboration_.

-Once your local **git** repository and **Github** are connected, you can make copies of other users' repositories, edit them, and send your proposed changes back to the user who can then choose to incorporate your work into their repository.
+Note: From the [CUNY workshop materials](https://github.com/mckinniburgh/gitWorkshop/blob/master/2_conceptOverview.md): Once your local **git** repository and **Github** are connected, you can make copies of other users' repositories, edit them, and send your proposed changes back to the user who can then choose to incorporate your work into their repository.

-Github _connects_ Git repositories remotely and is the power behind _collaboration_.

-Note: Above is  from the [CUNY workshop materials](https://github.com/mckinniburgh/gitWorkshop/blob/master/2_conceptOverview.md).
 [Library Carpentry](https://github.com/LibraryCarpentry/week-three-library-carpentry/blob/master/Git_lesson.md): "We often hear the terms Git and Github used interchangeably but the are slightly different things.
 Git refers to the software and principles used for a particular flavour of version control (there are other systems like mercurial and SVN).
 Github is a popular site which hosts git repositories.
 The majority of the content that Github hosts is open source software though increasingly it is being used for other projects such as open access journals and constantly updated text books.
 Github is a great place to learn how to use Git but once you have learned the ideas and processes behind github you can used Git on other storage systems or host repositories on your own server if you wanted to keep code private or you wanted to encrypt your repository."

 ---